 Our beloved Preston Market is a wonderful hub of cultural diversity, affordable fresh food and community in Melbourne’s North.
-Right now the owners of the site, property developer Salta Properties, want to redevelop the site with apartment towers, putting the future of the market on uncertain ground.
+Right now the property developer owners of the site want to redevelop the site with apartment towers, putting the future of the market at risk.

 The Greens have joined the Council and local community in campaigning strongly for protection of the market.
-I’ve questioned the minister in state parliament, put the pressure on through the media, written letters to the Minister and local Labor MPs, and I’ve been encouraging our community to have their say in the consultation processes to ensure the market is protected.
+I’ve call for protection of the market in parliament, I’ve put the pressure on the government through the media, written letters to the Minister and local Labor MPs, activated Greens supporters on the issue and I’ve been encouraging our community to have their say in the consultation processes to ensure the market is protected.

-In recent months the State Government Victorian Planning Authority (VPA) has been reviewing the designs proposed by developer Salta Properties, and they have now released the re-drafted designs.
+In recent months the State Government Victorian Planning Authority (VPA) has been reviewing the designs proposed by developer Preston Market Development, and they have now released the re-drafted designs.
 These offer some improvements by reducing the height of buildings, the number of apartments and adding some crucial open space to the design.
-However, questions still remain about how the market we love and its traders will be protected through the redevelopment, and they have failed to include any measures to enhance the sustainability or livability of the precinct so far.
+However, they still propose to demolish 80% of the existing market, which is an unacceptable outcome.
+Thus questions remain about how the market we love and its traders will be protected through the redevelopment.
+The VPA have also failed to include any many measures to enhance the sustainability or livability of the precinct so far.

-In the coming months I will be appearing at the VPA consultation hearings to push for:
+In October 2022, I appeared before the VPA consultation hearings to represent our local community and to push for:

-- Legal protections (a section 173 agreement on the title of the land) that would cover protection of the market, providing security for existing and diverse traders to continue to provide affordable fresh food in an open air market.
-It should also protect the heritage values of the site as identified in Council’s reports.
+- Legal protections (a section 173 agreement on the title of the land) that would cover protection of the existing market where it stands, providing security for existing and diverse traders to continue to provide affordable fresh food in an open air market.
+This would also protect the heritage values of the site as identified in Council’s reports.

-- A minimum 18% green space in line with the green space needs identified by Council for the area.
+- A minimum 18% green space to ensure the livability of the area.